galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ![Figure 13.
 RGMB gene isoform expression profile plot](../../images/differential_isoform/isoformSwitchAnalyzer_gene.png "RGMB isoform expression profile plot. the plot integrates isoform structures along with the annotations, gene and isoform expression and isoform usage including the result of the isoform switch test.")

-In that canse, we can appreciate that despite differences in overall gene expression is not statistically significant between health and cancerous tissues, there exists statistically significan isoform switching: the isoform [ENST00000308234.11](https://www.uniprot.org/uniprotkb/J3KNF6/entry), which encondes the 478 aminoacid Repulsive guidance molecule BMP co-receptor b protein is repressed in cancer; on the other hand, the isoform [ENST00000513185.3](https://www.uniprot.org/uniprotkb/Q6NW40/entry), which encondes the 437 aminoanid Repulsive guidance molecule B is induced.
+In that case, we can appreciate that despite differences in overall gene expression is not statistically significant between health and cancerous tissues, there exists statistically significant isoform switching: the isoform [ENST00000308234.11](https://www.uniprot.org/uniprotkb/J3KNF6/entry), which encodes the 478 aminoacid Repulsive guidance molecule BMP co-receptor b protein is repressed in cancer; on the other hand, the isoform [ENST00000513185.3](https://www.uniprot.org/uniprotkb/Q6NW40/entry), which encodes the 437 aminoanid Repulsive guidance molecule B is induced.

 ### IsoformSwitchAnalyzer genome-wide analysis